Offer high-quality comfort to your senior cat! Here’s how?

 As the cats start aging, they tend to have some accidents in the house then you should know that it is definitely a matter of concern.
 And the situation gets worse if your furry friend is diagnosed with arthritis.
 In fact, urinary infections and constipation are some of the major reasons that can cause your kitty to develop litter box issues over time.

 According to a prominent vet, senior cats’ litter boxes should be large so that they don’t have to crouch or curl up to do their business.
-It is better to go for the one that is twice as long as your feline’s body.
+It is Buy self cleaning litter box that is twice as long as your feline’s body.

 Also, you can increase the number of boxes around the house so that your fur baby doesn’t have a hard time accessing them.
 And before getting a litter box for your kitty, make sure that it is gentle on the paws so that it doesn’t hurt in any way.